kwhorne/erle/README.md

 - Users can change their language preference in the admin panel
 - Language setting is saved per user and persists across sessions
 - Supports Norwegian Bokmål (nb) and English (en)

+**Feature Request Access:**
+- Navigate to `/app/feature-requests` in the admin panel
+- Submit new feature requests with detailed business justification
+- Vote on existing feature requests to show support
+- Track implementation progress and status updates
+- Organized under the "Team" navigation group

 ## 🚀 Production Deployment